Madhuudole/TO-DO-TASK-MANAGEMENT-/OneDrive/Desktop/FINAL/README.md

 ## N. Notes
 `/api/**` is `permitAll` in `SecurityConfig`.
 Non-API endpoints use Basic Auth.
 Change default credentials before deployment.

-## O. Observability
-Logs are printed to the console.
-No metrics or tracing are configured.

 ## Q. Quick Start
 1. Start backend: `cd taskmanager-backend` then `./mvnw spring-boot:run`